jeetsukumaran/DendroPy/doc/source/primer/phylogenetic_character_analyses.rst

         - `pic_edge_length_error`
         - `pic_corrected_edge_length`

-In addition to the 0-based index first argument, ``character_index``, the :meth:`~dendropy.continuous.PhylogeneticIndependentConstrasts.contrasts_tree` method takes the following optional arguments:
+In addition to the 0-based index first argument, ``character_index``, the :meth:`~dendropy.model.continuous.PhylogeneticIndependentConstrasts.contrasts_tree` method takes the following optional arguments:

     ``annotate_pic_statistics``
         If |True| then the PIC statistics attributes will be *annotated* (i.e., serialized or persisted when the tree is written out or saved.
 Defaults to |False|.